TutorialDoctor/Software_Development/1 Learn.md

 If you want to write a computer program, you need something to **write it in**.
 You use a word processor to write essays and you write programs in an IDE (**Integrated Development Environment**).

 It is an environment  that you develop in!
 Develop what?
-Develope programs -- those super tasty code recipe masterpieces! **XCODE** is Apple's IDE.
+Develop programs -- those super tasty code recipe masterpieces! **XCODE** is Apple's IDE.
 You make iPhone apps in XCODE and Android apps in **Eclipse**.

 ## SOURCE CODE

-In compter programming, your **entire recipe** with its ingredients and instructions is called your **source code**.
+In computer programming, your **entire recipe** with its ingredients and instructions is called your **source code**.

 A lot of programmers keep their source code a secret, like a secret recipe.
 Programs that are not secret are called **Open Source** programs.

 ##  SYNTAX

-There are different types of langauges you can write in, and each language has its own grammar rules.
+There are different types of languages you can write in, and each language has its own grammar rules.
 The **grammar rules** of computer programming is called the **syntax** of the language.

 If your syntax is not correct, the computer will not understand what you are saying.
-In some languages they use a simicolon to end a statement, just like we use a period to end a sentence -- different syntax.
+In some languages they use a semicolon to end a statement, just like we use a period to end a sentence -- different syntax.

 ## PROGRAMMING STYLE
 Your programming style is the way in which the developer **styles their source code**, usually according to a set of rules or standards.